zmlka/atrap/_static_pages/curriculum.markdown

     * This is the tendency towards complexity.
     * **Parametricism**, **Generative Design** and all branches of architecture that admit defeat over the possibility of knowing the world.

-## 2012/13 Specific Curriculum

-### 1/2

-1. Chicago:
-    * Sullivan - The Tall Office Building Artistically Considered
-    * Wright - The Art and Craft of the Machine
-1. Loos:
-    * Loos - Ornament and Crime
-1. Futurism Constructivism Dada
-    * The First Working Group of the Constructivists - extracts from pamphlets
-    * Tristan Tzara - Dada Manifesto
-    * Antonio Sant'elia - Futurist Architecture
-1. Corbusier 1
-    * Le Corbusier - Towards an Architecture

-### 2/2